Handle unexpected and unusual interview questions with help from our career expert.

 “You don't necessarily have to love dressing up in costumes in order to get a job at the company,” said Augustine to CNBC.
 And if you are off by 15 tacos or hate garden gnomes, you aren't automatically doomed to fail the interview, either.

+There isn't necessarily a right or wrong answer.
 The point of this question is to give the hiring manager insight into your thinking.
 Your reaction can demonstrate how well you handle stress, for example.
 It can also showcase your personality, sense of humor, and willingness to solve problems that have no obvious solution.

 So, begin by taking the question at face value.
 Next, do what you would normally do when faced with an unusual assignment at work: Ask clarifying questions: Would you like the breakfast taco count on a weekday or weekend?
 Is the elephant hungry when it arrives?